CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 #### **8. Advantages Over Existing Metrics**

-Unlike traditional cumulative perturbation-based metrics, SaCo:
+Unlike traditional cumulative perturbation-based metrics, SaCo
 - Evaluates the influence of pixel subsets individually, avoiding conflated impacts.
 - Considers the absolute differences in salience scores, providing a more granular and reliable evaluation of faithfulness.